We may earn a commission from products mentioned in this post, at no extra cost to you.

-Her path eventually became a spiritual journey.
-This truly started when she came across writings by her future teacher, Chögyam Trungpa Rinpoche.
-Amazingly, Pema Chodron had met him in earlier days when he visited her classroom to talk to her students.
+Eventually, her path eventually became a spiritual journey.
+This truly started when she came across writings by her future teacher, Chögyam Trungpa Rinpoche, a Buddhist meditation master from Tibet.
+Amazingly, Pema Chodron had met him once before when he visited her classroom to talk to her students.
 His insights greatly resonated with her.

-Eventually, he became Pema’s first spiritual teacher and encouraged her to pursue a monastic life.
-After extended studies with Chögyam Trungpa, Pema Chodron was ordained as a novice Buddhist nun in 1982.
-She continued to study with Chögyam Trungpa until his death in 1987.
+Eventually, Chögyam became Pema’s spiritual teacher and encouraged her to pursue a monastic life.
+After extended studies with him, Pema was ordained as a novice Buddhist nun in 1982, and given her proper Tibetan Buddhist name Pema Chodron (Chödrön).
+Subsequently, she continued to study with Chögyam Trungpa until his death in 1987.

 Gampa Abbey and Pema Chodron Foundation